wp-plugins/wp-simple-firewall/readme.txt

 The WordPress Simple Firewall is the only WordPress security plugin that *protects itself* - this plugin will prevent access to itself so that unauthorized users can't deactivate or screw with your security settings.

-A basic intro to all the features:
+An intro to the features and why you should use the Simple Firewall before getting all complicated with bulky security plugins.

 [youtube http://www.youtube.com/watch?v=r307fu3Eqbo]